-1: Pay Attention to COVID-19 Risks
+1: Pay attention to COVID-19 risks

-2: Get Exercise
+2: Get exercise

 Exercise is important all year round and for people of all ages.
 Thirty minutes of regular exercise each day can help seniors strengthen their core and reduce the risk of falls or injury.
-Exercise is also good for their heart and may help to boost the immune system.
+Exercise is also good for their heart and may help boost the immune system.

-The increased risk of dehydration means it’s important for seniors to stay cool and hydrated.
-They can speak with their healthcare clinician about the ideal amount of water they should drink each day, and ask if changes to their medications are necessary to help keep them hydrated.
+The increased risk of dehydration means it is important for seniors to stay cool and hydrated.
+Also, remember that alcoholic and caffeinated beverages can cause dehydration.
+Water is usually the best choice to stay hydrated.
+Seniors can speak with their doctor about the ideal amount of water they should drink each day.
+They can also ask their doctor if changes to their medications are necessary to help keep them hydrated.

-4: Manage Medications
+4: Manage medications

 To avoid heat damage to medications, keep them in dry, room-temperature conditions that are no hotter than 60 to 70 degrees.
 A great place for medications is inside a bedroom nightstand.

-5: Enjoy Being Outside
+5: Enjoy being outside

-Spending 30 minutes a day outside isn’t just relaxing, it’s also healthy.
-The summer sun is great for getting Vitamin D, which is critical for keeping bones strong.
-I encourage seniors to find excuses to spend time outside this summer — walk the dog, go on a picnic, tour the neighborhood with a small group of loved ones.
+Spending 30 minutes a day outside is not only relaxing, but is healthy, too!
+I encourage seniors to find excuses to spend time outside this summer — walk the dog, go on a picnic or tour the neighborhood with a small group of loved ones.

+The summer sun is great for getting Vitamin D, which is critical for keeping bones strong and decreasing the risk of falls.
 Even though the sun provides Vitamin D, it can cause harmful effects such as sunburn or eye damage.

 Seniors may be especially vulnerable to the sun’s rays because of thinner skin.
 Seniors can protect their skin by applying sunscreen with an SPF of at least 15 about 30 minutes before exposure to the sun, and then reapplying it according to the instructions.